icinganalysis/icinganalysis.github.io/content/mailing list.md

 If there is abusive of the list (such as reply to all with spam, uncivil comments, excessive self-promotion [save that for social media, where it is expected], etc.) I will remove yor from the list.
+Also, human only accounts, please.
+If I identify a bot account, I will remove it.

 To unsubscribe, send an email with "unsubscribe" in the subject line.